ywongweb/barebonePub/README.md

 - make an ios native build with with `yarn build-ios`
 - (optional) test the newly created binary by opening a simulator and running `yarn ios`
 - Publish the native build to GH packages by opening your terminal, `cd` into `/level_one/level_two/level_three/` then run `npm publish` in there.
 - Congrats, you've now build and deployed a native build as a github package!
+Hope you enjoyed this new React Native development experience.

 ### Next step
 Test the native binary in the [JavaScript only repo](https://github.com/ywongweb/bareboneFE).